Para o corpo curar a mente precisa de superar os obstáculos que encontrar

 It is also true that in some cases I may not be able to lead my patients into full recovery, no matter how hard I’ll try, and I will try!
 But sometimes all I can do is create relief and improve the overall situation in order for my patients to have a better quality of life… you can’t always cure completely but you can always improve and facilitate the patient’s state.

-In Israel, like the rest of the western world, naturopathy studies last for 4 years, sometimes 5 like in the U.S.A…these studies include a lot of subjects from the western medicine as well as a lot of subjects from the complementary or alternative medicine.
-Schools around the world make their best trying to combine between the knowledge taken from the conventional medicine and the knowledge taken from complementary or alternative medicine.
+Most Naturopathy studies last 4 years, sometimes 5 like in the U.S.A…these studies include a lot of subjects from the Western medicine as well as a lot of subjects from the Complementary or alternative medicine.
+Schools around the world make their best trying to combine between the knowledge taken from the Conventional medicine and the knowledge taken from Complementary or alternative medicine.